weavedawg74/Wunderman-Interns-Now-Website/README.md

 # win-website

-Website I begun developing for the WIN Program
+Website I started developing for the WIN Program.